 Are you looking for the best Outer Banks campgrounds?
 If so, you have come to the right place!
-We have done all the research and broken in down to the greatest when it comes to Outer Banks camping!
-The Outer Banks region is a collection of barrier island along the North Carolina coast.
-There are three main regions: Northern Beaches, Roanoke Island and Hatteras Island and all offer their own charm!
+We have done all the research and broken it down to the greatest when it comes to Outer Banks camping!
+The Outer Banks region is a collection of barrier islands along the North Carolina coast.
+There are three main regions: Northern Beaches, Roanoke Island, and Hatteras Island and all offer their own charm!

 Unlike other east coast tourist cities like Atlantic City and Tampa, the Outer Banks are unique because of their lack of attractions!
 With no boardwalks, theme parks, or neon lights, camping in outer banks is truly camping in nature.
 The natural beauty is on full display with no hotels lining the beaches blocking the view.
 Of course, don’t forget to check out the best Outer Banks Restaurants!

 With over 300 miles of coastline, North Carolina has a plethora of great beach towns!
 In addition to the beach towns are the beautiful islands to explore!
 Campgrounds in Outer Banks are a blend of both and a must see!

 Outer Banks camping on the beach has the setup for all campers!
 RV campers have their choice of places to park.
 Or you can have your pick of places to pitch a tent and unroll your sleeping bag.
 There are so many ways to camp, but the fundamentals are always the same.

 The campfire to keep you warm when the night chill sets in.
 Waking up to the sounds of birds chirping (and waves crashing in this case!).
 Spending lots of time outside with friends or family.
 Time to slow down and enjoy life.
 Getting home and feeling refreshed (and very excited for a shower).

 Grab your camping clothes and make sure all your portable chargers are ready to go as we dive into the best in OBX camping!